hyperledger/fabric-rfcs/text/0010-bft-signatures.md

       ...
 ```

+A typical block validation policy for BFT can be a [signature policy](https://github.com/hyperledger/fabric-protos/blob/release-2.4/common/policies.proto#L28-L33)
+with a rule of a suitable threshold (e.g `2f+1` or `f+1` depending on `n`, `f` and the consensus protocol) and with identity principals that correspond
+to the `ConsenterMapping` in the configuration block.

 Upon a configuration update, it will be up to the (Fabric side of the) consensus implementation to validate that:

 - The block validation policy matches the required threshold (e.g `2f+1`) of the consensus protocol.